elementhuman/biometrics-client/docs/getting_started.md

 )
 ```

-this gives us a response object that looks like this:
+This gives us a response object that looks like the following:

 ```json
 {"response": {"task_id": "TASK-ID"}, "version": "0.5.0"}